andersonwilliam85/Ashrael-Package/README.md

    - **Consolidated Inventory View:** Summarizes items across all characters, displaying each character’s possession with immersive messaging.
    - **Autologin Animation:** A “slipping through the void” animation hides login screens, adding to the experience.
    - **Custom Login/Logout Messaging:** Thematic transition messages add immersion, e.g., “You slip into the void…”

+### 2. **Adventure Mode**
+   - Toggle between **solo** and **group** play modes to adjust engagement levels based on your play style.
+   - Manages recovery for health and mana, with built-in spell-ups and healing requests as needed.
+   - **Status Checks:** Quickly view the current adventure mode status, recovery mode, and configuration.
+   - **Note:** Adventure Mode currently has limited flexibility, supporting only a single-character configuration.
+Significant enhancements are planned to generalize functionality for a wider range of characters.

 ### 3. **PackageManager**
    - **Automated Update Check:** Easily check for available updates to keep your package up-to-date with the latest features and fixes.